1NTERRUPT/ChemicalPlant/README.md

 See the [wiki](https://github.com/1NTERRUPT/ChemicalPlant/wiki) for more information.

+(Thank you Alexander Kushnirenko for providing many of the line-by-line commands.)

 ## Architecture
 Our simulation is built upon the Purdue Model, which broadly consists of a corporate network (Levels 4-5), a DMZ, and an industrial network (Levels 0-3).
 This project is consists of Levels 0-2 of the Purdue Model: